nbicocchi/learn-microservices/modules/communication/slides/1 - Communication styles.md

 ### Response timing

-- **Synchronous**: In synchronous interactions, **the client sends a request and waits for a response**, often blocking further actions until the response is received.
-This model is intuitive but **can lead to delays** if the service takes time to process the request.
+- **Synchronous**: In synchronous interactions, **the client sends a request and waits for a response** blocking further actions until the response is received.
+This model is intuitive but **latency adds up** if the service takes time to process the request.
   - **Example**: A client submits a form on a website and waits for the server to confirm the submission before continuing.
 This tight coupling can lead to performance bottlenecks if the service is slow to respond.

 - **Asynchronous**: Asynchronous interactions **allow the client to continue processing other tasks without waiting** for a response.
 The client may receive the response later or be notified when the response is ready.
-This non-blocking approach **improves responsiveness and user experience but can complicate error handling and state management**.
+This non-blocking approach **improves responsiveness and user experience but introduces complexity**.
   - **Example**: A user uploads a large file to a cloud storage service.
 Instead of waiting for the upload to complete, the user can continue working, and the service notifies them when the upload is finished.

 ![](images/synchronous-asynchronous.avif)